Fumoi Self-Cleaning Litter Box Review (2026): Worth It?

 - Provide health trend analytics or veterinary-grade monitoring

-- Connect over 5 GHz Wi-Fi networks
+- Connect over 5 GHz Wi-Fi networks (see workaround)

 Tuya is a third-party smart home platform used across hundreds of different devices.
 It is not purpose-built for cat health analytics, which explains why the monitoring features are basic.
 Updates from Tuya may improve multi-cat tracking over time, but there is no confirmed fix timeline for the weight display bug.